milliHQ/terraform-aws-next-js-image-optimization/README.md

 So the versioning of the module is aligned with the version of the corresponding Next.js release.

 For example the [`v10.0.5`](https://github.com/dealmore/terraform-aws-next-js-image-optimization/releases/tag/v10.0.5) version of this Terraform module uses the image optimizer from the [Next.js 10.0.5 release](https://github.com/vercel/next.js/releases/tag/v10.0.5).

-Due to compatibility issues we are not able to provide a matching version for every Next.js release.

 Please note that we only publish versions `>=10.0.5`, for a full list of available versions see the published versions in the [Terraform Registry](https://registry.terraform.io/modules/dealmore/next-js-image-optimization/aws).